 The acclaimed British cellist Steven Isserlis CBE will be performing concerts at the award-winning luxury resort Soneva Fushi, located in the Maldives, from July 28 – August 02, 2015.

-Steven Isserlis venues include a concert on Soneva Fushi private sandbank
+Steven Isserlis venues include a concert on Soneva Fushi beautiful private sandbank

 Renowned worldwide for his technique and musicianship, Steven enjoys a distinguished career as a soloist, chamber musician, educator, author and broadcaster.